odoo/odoo/doc/setup/install.rst

     .. code-block:: console

         $ sudo npm install -g less less-plugin-clean-css

+  - on FreeBSD, install nodejs via the package manager and then simply use npm to install less and less-plugin-clean-css:

+		# pkg install node www/npm
+		# npm install -g less less-plugin-clean-css

   - on OS X, install nodejs via your preferred package manager (homebrew_, macports_) then install less and less-plugin-clean-css: